Physical Therapy—Graduate (PTGR)

-Advanced study of the management of orthopaedic disorders of the upper extremities, with emphasis on regional interdependency.
-Includes biomechanics, examination, and intervention relevant to the clinical management of the cervical spine and shoulder complexes, emphasizing refinement of the cervico-thoracic spine and upper-quarter screen and evaluation.
-Clinical course that strengthens student's knowledge and application of assessment and treatment.
-Lecture, laboratory sessions, active learning, and case studies.
+Advanced clinical assessment, treatment, and management of orthopaedic disorders of the upper extremities.
+Emphasis on regional interdependency.
+Includes biomechanics, examination, and intervention of the cervical spine and shoulder complexes, emphasizing refinement of the cervico-thoracic spine and upper-quarter screen and evaluation.
+Includes lecture and laboratory.

 PTGR 506.
 Soft-Tissue Mobilization.
 3 Units.

 Helps practicing physical therapy clinicians optimize skills and refine selection of the most effective soft-tissue mobilization techniques to maximize specific musculoskeletal functional outcomes.
 Students learn new techniques and refine and master previously learned techniques through lecture, demonstration, practical examinations, and hand-on techniques.